 4. Does patent pending protect you?

-This is the most confusing aspect of patent pending status.
-What is actually patent pending?
-Just because you filed a patent application does not mean your entire invention is patent pending.
+Patent pending protection is the most confusing aspect of patent pending status.
+How does patent pending protect you?
+Just because you filed a patent application does not mean your entire product is patent pending.
 You are only patent pending for what is included or described in your patent application.
-This is one of the reasons I’m against filing a cheap patent application.
-The patent attorney just doesn’t have enough time to identify the point of novelty and develop it or broaden it up to provide sufficient or expansive disclosure to properly protect the invention.
+Many misunderstand this nuance.
+This misunderstanding is one of the reasons I’m against filing a cheap patent application.
+A patent attorney doesn’t have enough time to prepare a patent application for such a cheap price properly.

-Patent pending status is achieved only for what is explained in the patent application,nothing else.
-Let me be absolutely clear.
-If an aspect or feature of the invention is not explained in the patent application, then that aspect or feature is not patent pending even though the device or product might be considered to be patent pending.
+Patent pending status is achieved only for what is explained in the patent application, nothing else.
+Let me be clear.
+If the patent application does not describe a feature of the invention, then that feature is not pending.
+The product can still be considered pending, but the feature isn’t pending.

-For example, if a provisional patent application explained that a mechanical pencil can advance a lead rod with the press of a button but does not show how the mechanism works, then the invention is patent pending, but not the mechanism.
-If the mechanism is the crux of the invention, then the mechanism is not patent pending even though the overall mechanical pencil is patent pending.
-If a crucial feature of the invention that makes the product work is not described in detail, then the crucial feature is not patent pending.
+For example, a provisional patent application can explain that a mechanical pencil advances a lead rod with the press of a button.
+This feature is patent pending.
+However, if the patent application does not explain how the mechanism works, then the mechanism is not pending.
+If the mechanism is the crux of the invention, then the mechanism is not pending.
+If the patent application does not include a crucial feature of the invention, then the feature is not pending.
 The filing of the patent application has failed to achieve patent pending status for that feature.

 Don’t gloss over the prior paragraph.
 Many people do not understand the ramifications of not including all the features in excruciating detail in a patent application.
-When inventors file their own patent application and come to seek my advice later on, I ask them to show me the crucial feature in the patent application.
+When inventors file their own patent application and come to seek my advice, later on, I ask them to show me the crucial feature in the patent application.
 They often fail to do so.
-Once the patent application is filed, you cannot make any more modifications to the patent application.
-Any missing feature cannot later be added.
-You can certainly file a new patent application showing how the feature works but such feature will be patent pending as of the filing of the new patent application.
+Once you submit the patent application to the Patent Office, you cannot make any more modifications to the patent application.
+You cannot add any missing feature later.
+You can certainly file a new patent application showing the new feature works.
+However, such new feature is patent pending as of the filing date of the new patent application.

-5. Does filing a provisional or nonprovsional patent application establish patent pendency?
+5. Does filing a provisional or nonprovisional patent application establish patent pendency?

-The patent pending process starts with an invention.
-The inventor has to come up with the idea or solution to a problem.
-To establish patent pending status for the invention, it has to be described and drawings shown that explain how to make and use the invention.
-The description and drawings are filed with the USPTO as a provisional or nonprovisional patent application.
+The patent process starts with an invention.
+The inventor has to come up with the idea or solution to a problem and submit a patent application.
+The patent application must describe the invention so that someone can make and use the invention.
+The inventor submits the patent application with the USPTO as a provisional or nonprovisional patent application.

-For provisional patent applications, patent pendency is maintained for one year.
+For provisional patent applications, the application is pending for one year.
 After that, to continue maintaining patent pendency, a nonprovisional patent application has to be filed which claims priority back to the provisional patent application.
-Otherwise, patent pending status is lost because provisional patent applications are automatically abandoned after a year.
+Otherwise, pending status is lost.
+Provisional patent applications are abandoned after a year.

-You could also just refile your provisional patent application to reestablish patent pending status.
+You could also refile your provisional patent application to reestablish patent pending status.
 However, by doing so, the priority date is now the filing date of the re-filed provisional patent application.
-If the invention had been disclosed more than one year ago, then the provisional could not be refiled because the filing date of the new provisional patent application would be more than a year from the date of first publication.
+If the invention was disclosed more than one year ago, then you cannot refile the provisional patent application.
+Why?
+Because the filing date of the new provisional patent application would be more than a year from the date of first publication.
 The US does not allow someone to get a patent for an invention that they put out into the public domain for more than one year.